keuss/git-cheatsheet/README.md

 - `git reset --hard` : resets your index and working directory to the state of your last commit (reset HEAD, index and working tree).
 Any changes to tracked files in the working directory since your last commit are discarded.
 Opposite of git add.
 - `git reset --keep` : remove files from the staging area, but leave the working directory unchanged (reset HEAD but keep local changes).
 - `git reset -- <file>` : remove the specified file from the staging area, but leave the working directory unchanged.
-- `git commit -m <message>` : the staged snapshot is committed to the project history
+- `git commit -m <message>` : the staged snapshot is committed to the project history.
-- `git commit -am <message>` : the staged snapshot is committed to the project history + git add for the already tracked files
+- `git commit -am <message>` : the staged snapshot is committed to the project history + git add for the already tracked files.
 - `git reset --hard HEAD^` : to undo a local commit + resets your index and working directory.

+## Synchronization

+## Tag management

+- `git checkout -b version2 v2.0.0` : checking out tag in branch

+## Branch management

+## Remote

+- `git remote -v` : see what url belongs to each remote by using (origin is an alias on your system for a particular remote repositor, it is a local alias set as a key for the remote repository URL).
+- `git remote get-url origin` : display url of the repo
+- `git remote set-url origin <newurl>` : set new url

+## Misc

 WIP ...